 The Territories of the Covid-19 Response in Lebanon

-- A longing for a collective and for a “public”: This longing appears in civic-based solidarity initiatives and in the widespread support for the public hospital and its workers.
-Such support is reminiscent of the strong affect for a sense of collective and for the loss of public that many people experienced during the October uprisings.
-Civic-based initiatives are numerous and target different vulnerabilities: groups (e.g. migrant domestic workers with Egna Legna, refugees with CRSP and Bread and Salt, elderly with Lifeline and Beit al-Baraka, etc.), localities (e.g. Nusaned in Akkar), and sectors (e.g. Busline Heroes’ initiative for bus drivers and Baytna Baytak for health workers).
+On the other hand, a longing for a collective and for a “public” is apparent in the many civic-based solidarity initiatives as well as in the widespread support for the public hospital and its workers.
+These initiatives mark a sharp contrast to the sectarian responses mentioned above and a reminiscent of the sense of collective and the reclaiming of the public that people experienced during the October 2019 uprisings.
+Civic-based initiatives are numerous and target vulnerable groups (e.g. migrant domestic workers with Egna Legna, refugees with CRSP and Bread and Salt, elderly with Lifeline and Beit al-Baraka, etc.), impoverished localities (e.g. Nusaned in Akkar), and various sectors (e.g. Busline Heroes’ initiative for bus drivers and Baytna Baytak for health workers).

 Our work thus emphasizes how the governance of the pandemic in Lebanon is helping to fortify sectarian geographies, even as the vaccination phase is beginning to unfold.
 Indeed, several political groups are racing to secure vaccines for their constituents in their strongholds3, eyeing the forthcoming elections.
 Yet, the project also underscores the important presence of multiple acts of solidarities and mutual aid initiatives that challenge the dominant political and moral order.

 1 Chantal Lakis, "Locked Up: The Struggle Faced by Migrant Workers with Coronavirus in Lebanon", July 4, 2020, https://english.alarabiya.net/en/views/news/middle-east/2020/07/04/Locked-up-The-struggle-faced-by-migrant-workers-with-coronavirus-in-Lebanon